HImaya24/PaymentSystem_Lavendra/README.md

 ---

 ## 📬 Optional Features
--Stripe Webhook integration (for verifying payment success) -EmailJS for sending email receipts
+- Stripe Webhook integration (for verifying payment success)
+- EmailJS for sending email receipts
--CSV/PDF report exports
+- CSV/PDF report exports

-##👤 Admin Features
+## 👤 Admin Features
--View all payments
+- View all payments
--Filter by date range
+- Filter by date range
--Search by name/amount
+- Search by name/amount
--Export reports
+- Export reports

-##🔒 Security Notes
+## 🔒 Security Notes
--Stripe keys are stored securely in .env
+- Stripe keys are stored securely in .env
--Input validations are implemented on both frontend & backend -Use HTTPS in production
+- Input validations are implemented on both frontend & backend
+- Use HTTPS in production

 ## 🤝 Combined Repository
 - If you're looking for the combined system with payments, inquiries, packages, gallery, etc., check out: